BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_1_Understanding_Miniscript.md

 Unlike Miniscript, Policy is not fully specified.
 However, it's generally understood to include the following abstractions of Miniscript.
-Bitcoin Representations are included for those policy functions that are identical in Miniscript.
+(Bitcoin representations are included for those policy functions that always compile into the Miniscript code.)

 | Policy | Representation | Notes |
 |---------|------------|-----|